 At Seattle-based Davis Law Group, P.S., our attorneys deeply understand how suddenly losing a loved one can affect your life.
 While you are trying to grieve and care for your family, you are forced to pay for a number of expenses.

 Your life may never be the same.
 To help you face the future after a fatal accident, our legal team can investigate the crash, gather evidence of liability, and help you gain the maximum compensation possible.

-For a free case evaluation, contact us today at (206) 727-4000.
+For a free case evaluation, contact a wrongful death attorney today at (206) 727-4000.
 You can also use the chat feature below or fill out the contact form on this page